Other Services Credential Programs

 - A minimum 3.0 GPA is required for admission to credential programs and must be maintained for continuation in the program

 - All applicants are also required to apply to the Master of Arts Degree in Special Education plus credential program.
-If a prospective applicant already has a master’s degree, he/she may petition the department chair to be exempt from this requirement.
+If a prospective applicant already has a master’s degree, they may petition the department chair to be exempt from this requirement.

 - Satisfy Basic Skills Requirement: successful passage of the California Basic Educational Skills Test (CBEST), CSET Multiple Subjects Test plus Writing Skills Test, OR an approved out-of-state basic skills exam.
 Refer to the Department application for additional ways of satisfying the Basic Skills Requirement using the ELM/ EPT, SAT, and/or ACT scores.